 SHS will have the highest payload capacity of all the rockets in history, yet due to its complete reusability, it will also be the cheapest rocket in terms of marginal cost.
 Price per launch is expected to be in single-digit millions of dollars.
 In contrast, Falcon 9 costs at least $50 million USD.
 Musk commented on the price: “This will sound implausible, but I think there’s a path to build Starship / Super Heavy for less than Falcon 9.”
 Musk also believes that Super Heavy Starship’s cost per kilogram of cargo to low Earth orbit will be at least 10 times lower than Falcon 9.

 After launching, Starship can either put cargo into orbit and then land back on Earth, or it can wait on orbit for other ships to fill it up with fuel and oxygen, and then head for the Moon or Mars with full tanks.
 Refueling takes place by connecting two ships in low Earth orbit together at the aft end and then accelerating slightly with RCS to move the liquids in the desired direction.
 Fully refuelled Starship with 100 tons of cargo, placed in a highly elliptical Earth orbit, would have about 6.9 km/s delta-v.
 That would allow it to go to the Moon, land and come back to Earth without refuelling.
 In the case of Mars, however, the ship would need to refuel with propellants produced directly on the Red Planet.
 Starship can then take off again and return to Earth with 20 to 50 tons of cargo.

 Like the Falcon 9, Super Heavy Starship uses subcooled fuel, which allows the rocket to carry 10 to 12% more of it in the same volume.
-But unlike Falcon rockets which uses kerosene, SHS will burn methane.
+But unlike Falcon rockets which use kerosene, SHS will burn methane.
 SHS will contain 4,800 tons of propellants (78% oxygen & 22% methane).